friendliai/friendli-client/.github/pull_request_template.md

 ## Type of Change

-Please indicate the appropriate type of change:
+Specify the appropriate type of change and remove irrelevant options.

-- [ ] Bug fix (non-breaking change that resolves an issue)
+- Bug fix
-- [ ] New feature (non-breaking change that introduces additional functionality)
+- New feature
-- [ ] Breaking change (fix or feature that may disrupt existing functionality)
+- Breaking change
-- [ ] Documentation update (changes requiring updates to the project's documentation)
+- Documentation update

 ## Testing Procedure